pallosp/conic_research_sympy/docs/api.md

 lines from a line pair conic.

 Returns a zero vector for double line pairs, or an unspecified 3d column vector if the conic is not degenerate.
+May return an unevaluated `sympy.Function` for symbolic conic matrices.

 *Algorithm*: